devleaks/cockpitdecks-docs/docs/Resources/To do.md

 Evolve towards a XPPython UDP library.
 When dataref(s) meet conditions, events are triggered.
 Usable for observation, data collection, even « co-pilot » type of interaction: if this then that.
-Better isolate activation / representation.

-What about grouping all default-* into a *style*?
-Using one indirection like Normal-font=…
-Label-font=…
-Icon-background=…
-All these grouped into a style?
-May be provide default-airbus.Yaml, default-Boeing.Yaml?
-Style could simply be an includes of defaults.

 Make a350/a380 type tick marks on rotating knobs.
 LED around knob

-Make a icon-builder app (electron?)
+Make a icon-builder app (electron?) very much like TouchPortal...
+So don't do it.

-Abstraction of command:
+### Abstraction of command

 Allow for « local » commands like change page, stop, inspect.
 Command has a list of optional/mandatory arguments, especially local commands.
 When executed, a command receive an instance of cockpit?
 Xplane?
 App?

+### Large displays

-Large displays: Gently pressing on a part of the display triggers FCU mode changes like Speed/Mach, Heading/Track, or even knobs push/pull (with long press).
+Gently pressing on a part of the display triggers FCU mode changes like Speed/Mach, Heading/Track, or even knobs push/pull (with long press).
 May be vertical swipes will increase/decrease values.

 # Development Process

 Base idea: create a single « plugin » for all decks.
 Hide deck particularities, they all have buttons, encoders, led, iconic image…
 Base: extend wortelus idea to several deck types.
 Yaml is most readable, structured, text based config language.